Rathore rebellion (1679–1707)

-The Rathore rebellion, described variously as the Rajput War and Rathore War of Independence, was the conflict between Rajputs of Marwar and the Mughals that started after the death of Jaswant Singh of Marwar, due to Aurangzeb's attempt to interfere in the succession of Marwar.
-The resistance to Mughal interference was started by the Rajput nobles under Durgadas Rathore and erupted into an all-out war between the Mughal empire and Rajputs of Marwar supported by Mewar Rajputs.
+The Rathore rebellion, described variously as the Rajput War, was the conflict between Rajputs of Marwar and the Mughals that started after the death of Jaswant Singh of Marwar, due to Aurangzeb's attempt to interfere in the succession of Marwar.
+The resistance to Mughal interference was started by the Rajput nobles under Durgadas Rathore and erupted into an all-out war between the Mughal Empire and Rajputs of Marwar supported by Mewar Rajputs.
 It lasted for almost thirty years.
 The rebellion reached a climax after the death of Aurangzeb on 3 March 1707 and the capture of Jodhpur by the Rathores on 12 March 1707.

 Background

 Jaswant Singh died at Jamrud in November 1678.
 At the time of his death, two of his wives were pregnant.
 After Jaswant's demise the Mughal Emperor declared Jodhpur a crown land and placed his officers to control all affairs.
 The Rathores were not able to retaliate as they were dismayed by their king's death.
 According to historian Jadunath Sarkar, the date of the attack was 14 May 1680.
 He also called Jaswant Singh's family to the capital Delhi, on the way Jaswant Singh's two widows gave birth to two sons, one of whom died after birth.
 The surviving child was named Ajit Singh.
+Aurangzeb didn't immediately crown Ajit Singh as the ruler and demanded him to be a grown adult first.
+Instead, a grand-nephew of Jaswant, Inder Singh Rathore was crowned by Aurangzeb.